Trovs-D-X/Nouvium/kernel/drivers/NVIDIA/DOCUMENTATION.md

-# Trovna Documentation
+# Nouvium Documentation

 ## About

 Trovna is the experimental NVIDIA hardware subsystem for Carl-OS.

-The purpose of Trovna is to provide:
+The purpose of Nouvium is to provide:
 - NVIDIA GPU detection
 - PCI hardware communication
 - experimental framebuffer support
 - future graphics acceleration research
 - low-level GPU experiments

-Trovna is currently under early development and research.
+Nouvium is currently under early development and research.

 ---